 We are wild coffee lovers.

-In 2010 the unexpected opportunity emerged to buy a small coffee farm in a wild, disadvantaged region of Hawaii -- Puna.
-With little to lose, we thought, “Why not?”
-As we integrated with the community of farmers and sampled coffees from around Hawaii, we were surprised by the diverse coffee varieties and origins that largely get overshadowed by Kona.
-We wanted to change that.
+In 2010 we found a small coffee farm in a wild, disadvantaged region of Hawaii - Puna - posted on Craigslist.
+With little to lose we thought, “Why not?”
+As we integrated with the community of farmers and sampled coffees from around Hawaii, we were surprised by the local diversity that often get overshadowed.

-Over the next two years we taught ourselves to farm, roast and cup coffees.
-We tested the difference between processing methods, cultivars, regions and roast profiles.
-Our end-goal was always the same: the objectively best coffee we could produce from our land.
-When we found methods and profiles that produced great results, we worked with neighboring farmers to do the same and began sourcing their coffees as well.
+Over the next three years, we taught ourselves to farm, process, and roast Hawaiian coffee.
+Our end-goal was always the same: the objectively best Hawaiian coffee we could produce from our land.
+When we found methods that produced great results, we worked with neighboring farmers to do the same and began sourcing their coffees as well.

 To our surprise, the obsession paid off.

-In 2013 our Puna coffee won Grand Champion in Hawaiiʻs statewide cupping competition, and became the first farm outside of Kona & Ka'u to win the esteemed award.
-To this day, it's the only Puna or Hilo coffee to have won a Grand Championship.
-The same year the USDA honored our efforts to improve East Hawaii’s coffee economy by awarding us a grant to secure grading equipment, so that we could help neighboring farmers add value by improving their quality as well.
 Later that year we were awarded a Hawaii Senate Certificate for "putting Puna on the map" and working to elevate the quality of neighboring farms.
-And as the year closed, our Honeyed Yellow Caturra coffee placed in Coffee Review’s “30 Top Coffees of 2013”.
+And as the year closed our Honeyed Yellow Caturra coffee placed in Coffee Review’s “30 Top Coffees of 2013”.

 ...And that became the year Big Island Coffee Roasters was born.

-Today, our Hawaiian coffees have been praised for their quality and integrity by Forbes, Coffee Review, Honolulu Magazine, Edible Hawaiian, Brutus, UPROXX, Island Air, The San Franciscan Chronicle and, oddly, even Coors.
+Our Hawaiian coffees have since been praised by Forbes, The Washington Post, Coffee Review, Honolulu Magazine, Delta, The San Franciscan Chronicle, and, oddly, even Coors.

-A love for wild and beautiful places brought us to this Big Island.
-Respect for the terrain and craft of farming has kept us here.
-And each of our customers have made it possible for farms like ours to continue doing what we love to do.
+A love for wild and beautiful places brought us to the Big Island.
+Love of the land and respect for the craft of farming have kept us here.
+And each of you have made it possible for farms like ours to continue doing what we love.